eventnetusa/eventnet/src/_work/partners-mobile-discovery-experiences.md

   &nbsp;
 content_section:
   - text_block_markdown: >-
-      Partners in Primary Care (PiPC), a subsidiary of Humana, is a family of senior-focused primary care clinics that serve over 35,000 Medicare Advantage patients.&nbsp;
+      Partners in Primary Care (Partners), a subsidiary of Humana, is a family of senior-focused primary care clinics that serve over 35,000 Medicare Advantage patients.&nbsp;

-      PiPC turned to EventNetUSA to conceptualize and produce an interactive Discovery Experience that introduces consumers to its care model during new clinic construction.&nbsp;
+      Partners turned to EventNetUSA to conceptualize and create a mobile showcase for their healthcare center patient experience.
+With goals of educating consumers and enrolling new patients, the activation would be used in new and emerging markets to support centers.

-      While touring the Discovery Experience, consumers meet their Care Team, learn about activities and community involvement, hear patient testimonials and receive a virtual clinic tour.&nbsp;
+      The Mobile Discovery Experience

-      * Custom modular design to accommodate various space layouts
+      * Custom 32' drop trailer with hydraulics that lower unit to ground for hidden wheels and easy entry

       * Integrated technology including self-guided private audio tour

-      * Clinic visuals and patient furniture to highlight senior-focused design
+      * Center visuals, finishes and patient furniture to highlight senior-focused design

       * Private consultation space for new patient sign-up
     single_image_block: